Saskatoon Olympics

-The Saskatoon Olympics were a Tier-II Junior "A" team based in Saskatoon, Saskatchewan, who played in the Saskatchewan Junior Hockey League.
+The Saskatoon Olympics (also known as the Saskatoon Macs and Saskatoon J’s) were a Tier-II Junior "A" team based in Saskatoon, Saskatchewan, who played in the Saskatchewan Junior Hockey League.

 History

-The Saskatoon Olympics were original members of the Saskatchewan Junior Hockey League when the league was founded in 1968.
+The Saskatoon Olympics were original members of the Saskatchewan Junior Hockey League when the league was founded in 1968, originally named the Saskatoon Macs.
 They were eligible for the Memorial Cup playoffs for their first two seasons, then the SJHL was placed at the Tier-II Junior "A" level.

+After starting out with two losses in the 1969-70 season, the team won its first game as the 'Olympics' in front of 270 fans on October 21, 1969 over the Moose Jaw Canucks.

+The team played at the Saskatoon Arena.

+Dave King coached the Olympics from 1975 to 1977.

-The team took on the name Saskatoon J's for a couple of years before folding in 1982.
+The team took on the name Saskatoon J's in 1978 before folding in 1982.

+Mike Babcock is one notable alumni, playing for the J's in part of the 1980-1981 season along with two games the previous season.
+Another is Trent Yawney, who played for the J's in the team's final season in 1982, later moving onto the Saskatoon Blades and a career in the National Hockey League as both a player and later a coach.
+Dale Henry was also on the roster in the team's final season.